ddsky/spoonacular-api-clients/typescript/ProductsApi.md

 # **productNutritionLabelImage**
 > any productNutritionLabelImage()

-Get a product's nutrition label as an image.
+Get a product\'s nutrition label as an image.

 ### Example